RV-550 EC Natural Gas Tankless Water Heater

 The RV-550 EC is a four-season, tankless water heater, installing and fluing just like a tank type water heater, through the sidewall.

-- Endless hot water, on-demand
+- Endless hot water.
+Never run out.

 - No pilot light and very high efficiency

 - Fully certified to ANSI Z21.10.3/CSA 4.3 standards

 - High output.
 55,000 BTU max input (88 degrees F temperature rise/gal/minute)

 - Door included (Choice white, black, or aluminum)